-If you’re worried by the inevitable challenges of everyday living, God wants to have a little talk with you.
+If worried by the inevitable challenges of everyday living, know that God wants to bring assurance.
 After all, the ultimate battle has already been won on the cross at Calvary.
-And if your life has been transformed by Christ’s sacrifice, then you, as a recipient of God’s grace, have every reason to live courageously.
+If a life has been transformed by Christ’s sacrifice, then as a recipient of God’s grace, Believers have every reason to live courageously!

-Are you willing to trust God’s plans for your life, in good times and turbulent times?
-Hopefully, you will trust Him completely.
+Whether in good times or turbulent times, be willing to trust God’s plans for life.
+Trust Him completely.
 Proverbs 3:5-6 makes it clear: “Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths” (NKJV).

 A. W. Tozer noted, “Attitude is all-important.
 Let the soul take a quiet attitude of faith and love toward God, and from there on, the responsibility is God’s.
 He will make good on His commitments.”
-These words should serve as a reminder that even when the challenges of the day seem daunting, God remains steadfast.
-And, so should you.
+These words serve as a reminder that even when the challenges of the day seem daunting, God remains steadfast.

-So make this promise to yourself and keep it—vow to be a hope-filled Christian.
-Think optimistically about your life, your profession, your family, your future, and your purpose for living.
-Trust your hopes, not your fears.
+So, make this promise and keep it—vow to be a hope-filled Christian.
+Think optimistically about life, career, family, future, and purpose.
+Trust and be hopeful, not fearful.
 Take time to celebrate God’s glorious creation.
-And then, when you’ve filled your heart with hope and gladness, share your optimism with others.
-They’ll be better for it, and so will you.
+And then, with a heart filled with hope and gladness, share this optimism with others.